tyzen9/docker-piwigo/README.md

 Finally, click `Start Installation` and you Piwigo is set and ready to be used.
 The first thing you will likely want to do is login to the Administration Panel and [import your galleries](https://piwigo.org/doc/doku.php?id=user_documentation:learn:add_picture).

 ## Config Volume Backups
 This bash script can be scheduled to run once a day to backup the Piwigo configuration volume

+> [!WARNING]
+> Backing up the SQL volume is also possible, but results are mixed on restoring SQL using only the volume restore.
+See below for details on backup/restore of mysql.

 ```bash
 # servarr-blackpearl_sonarr-config
 docker run --rm \